State of Digital Marketing Report

 Marketing and advertising insights for digital marketers.

-We analyzed data from tens of thousands of online businesses, plus insights from our customer surveys, to help marketers understand overall marketing trends and recommend strategies to further improve marketing ROAS and ROI.
+We analyzed data from tens of thousands of online businesses, to help marketers understand overall digital advertising trends and recommend strategies to further improve marketing ROAS and ROI.

 What does the CPM trend reveal?